Neil Thomas Proto

 Neil Thomas Proto (born September 4, 1945) is an American lawyer, teacher, lecturer, and author.
 He chaired Students Challenging Regulatory Agency Procedures (SCRAP) as a law student.
 He served in the Appellate Section of the Environment and Natural Resources Division in the U.S. Department of Justice.
 During the administration of President Jimmy Carter, he served as general counsel to the President's Nuclear Safety Oversight Committee.
 Proto was appointed a visiting lecturer at Yale University in 1988 and 1989.
 Since 1990, while in private practice in Washington, DC, he has been an adjunct professor at Georgetown University's McCourt School of Public Policy.
-In 2010, he was elected a Fellow in the Royal Geographical Society of London.
+In 2010, he was elected a Fellow of the Royal Geographical Society of London.
 In 2016, his one-person play, The Reckoning, Pecora for the Public, premiered in Seattle.

 Early life and education

 Proto was born in New Haven, Connecticut, to Matthew and Celeste Proto.
 Both parents were active in New Haven's civic and political life.
 His mother emigrated from Italy in 1916.
 He attended New Haven's public schools.
 Proto's sister, Diana (1947—), was a Milken National Educator.
-His brother, Richard Proto, (1940–2008), was director of research in the U.S. National Security Agency.
+His brother, Richard Proto, (1940–2008), was director of research at the U.S. National Security Agency.
 In 2009, a conference center was named in his honor on the NSA campus in Fort Meade, Maryland.

 Proto graduated from Southern Connecticut State University in 1967, where he served as student body president and received the university's outstanding leadership award.
 He was among the early recipients of college funding from the New Haven Scholarship Fund.
-He received his Master of Arts degree in International Affairs from The George Washington University (GWU) in 1969.
+He received his Master of Arts degree in International Affairs from the George Washington University (GWU) in 1969.
 From April to June 6, 1968, he served as chair of Young Citizens for Kennedy in Connecticut; then he worked with others to collect signatures for hand gun control.
 He graduated, with honors, from GWU's law school in 1972.
 While there, he organized and chaired Students Challenging Regulatory Agency Procedures (SCRAP).
-His first book, To A High Court, captured the activist imperative and rough corporate culture that surrounded and tempered him and led to United States of America v.
+His first book, To a High Court, captured the activist imperative and rough corporate culture that surrounded and tempered him and led to United States of America v.
 SCRAP, 412 US 669 (1973).
 It was the first Supreme Court case to deal with the National Environmental Policy Act and "standing to sue" under the Constitution.
-The decision has proven an acknowledged and enduring bane to Justice Antonin Scalia and Chief Justice John Roberts Jr. He also donated various documents, photographs, and memorabilia from the 1968–1972 era to the university's Gelman Library.
-In March 2014, Proto was interviewed for an exhibition and symposium planned for fall 2014 on GW's central place in the civil rights and anti-Vietnam War demonstrations.
+The decision was an acknowledged and enduring bane to Justice Antonin Scalia as well as Chief Justice John Roberts Jr. On September 23, 2023, to mark the fiftieth anniversary of the decision, Proto gave a presentation at GWU about United States of America v.
+SCRAP.

+Proto has donated various documents, photographs, and memorabilia from the 1968–1972 era to GWU's Gelman Library.
+He has also made several donations to Southern Connecticut State University, including funding for the university's prelaw society, a scholarship for aspiring law students, an archive to house the papers of four New Haven mayors.